CSnode/CNIC/README.md

 - Pillow==4.3.0
 - scikit-image==0.13.1
 - scipy==1.0.0

-You can alse use requirements.txt to install python dependencies:
+For convenience, you can alse use requirements.txt to install python dependencies:

 	pip install -r requirements.txt